-The company’s brand name that creates its identity for selling goods and services is possible with the trademark registration.
-Because that is how the brand identifies itself potential customers distinguishes one business with the other.
-The rights to these brand name/goodwill of the company is provided by Trademark Registration in India.
+The company’s brand name that creates its identity for selling goods and services is possible with trademark registration.
+Because that is how the brand identifies itself as potential customers distinguish one business from the other.
+The rights to these brand names/goodwill of the company are provided by Trademark Registration in India.
 Nonetheless, such TM Registration shall be issued and valid for a specified time.
-Within this guide the process of renewal of the label, its criteria, and the TM renewal time span within India is addressed in this article.
+Within this guide, the process of renewal of the label, its criteria, and the TM renewal time span within India is addressed in this article.

 Trademark Registration In India

 The registration of a Trademark is given to a company for any name, emblem, logo, illustration, slogan, expression, etc. it uses to represent its products or services.
 The Trademark allows the company to segregate its products or services from those of its rivals in the market and enables consumers to distinguish the goods or services from their mark.
 For registering a Trademark in India, an appeal for Trademark registration is made, after which, the Trademark is granted a protected classification for a certain period of time.

 You can apply for the Trademark under following categories: